imec-int/team_scheire_OK/README.md

 Each aruco marker has an unique ID, which is (using the OSC app) connected to a certain part of the video, and a certain transformation (width, height, x- and y-offset).
 This can be set up by having a connected OSC app and only haveing one marker visible by the system.
 The editmode is automatically activated when only one can be found.

 #### Presets

+The presets can be used in area's where the markers are not available or not an option.
+This was added after conversations where it became clear sometimes the installation could have been usefull in examine rooms or other area's of the hospital.

+One of the standard presets we added was a fortyfive degrees angle up, so that the projector and setup could be aimed at a corner and work out of the box.
+These are basically three areas (two for the walls and one for the ceiling), angled at ninety degrees of each other.